 The castle was the setting for numerous battles, as well as attempted sieges and coups, with only one instance of it being successfully taken by force in 1486 during a Foix family feud.
 Originally consisting of only 2 square towers for the first three hundred years, the castle’s rounded tower was added in the 15th century and later used as a political prison until 1862.

-Serving as both museum and medieval archaeological site, the castle hosts an assortment of updated exhibits, along with recreations of life in the early centuries as experienced by the Foix family.
+Serving as both museum and medieval archaeological sites, the castle hosts an assortment of updated exhibits, along with recreations of life in the early centuries as experienced by the Foix family.

 Photo by Andrea DG | CC 2.0